Batchawana Bay: Geography

 The bay, part of Whitefish Bay, is formed on the north side by the Whitefish Point on the Canadian side of Lake Superior.
 Havilland and Harmony Bays are 2 smaller sub-bays within it.

 Batchawana Island, with an area of more than 5200 acre and a coastline of 20 mi, is a large and only island in the middle of the bay.
 This pristine undeveloped island was also reputedly the site of Spirit houses (elevated graves) of the Ojibwe.
 Batchawana Island and Whitefish Point are both important routes and stopovers for migratory birds.

 Batchawana Bay Provincial Park is located on the northern shore of the bay, and the unincorporated place and Compact Rural Community of Batchawana Bay is on the northwest shore of the bay.
 The community is along Highway 563.

 Nearby Batchawana Mountain (47°03′55″N 84°24′39″W) is the fourth highest point in Ontario at 653 m.

 History

 Batchawana Bay was an important fishing site for the Ojibwe.
-A trading post was established near the mouth of the Batchawana River for fur trading around 1817 or 1819 by clerks of the North West Company.
-The Hudson's Bay Company appears to have operated a post there as well circa 1868-1869.
+A trading post was established on Batchawana Island near the mouth of the Batchawana River for fur trading around 1817 or 1819 by clerks of the North West Company.
+After the merger of the North West Company with the Hudson's Bay Company, the post (spelled "Batchewana" or "Bachawinna" at the time) continued to operate as a HBC winter outpost for Michipicoten until 1870.

 In the early 1920s, the largest fish ever recorded in the Great Lakes was caught by Frank Lapoint in the bay.
 A sturgeon, it was reportedly 90 years old, measured 2.25 m (7.5 ft) and weighed 140 kg (310 lb).

 The bay was historically notable as the dividing point separating the two Robinson Treaty areas between the Crown and the Ojibwe people.